9:30 am Worship with Holy Communion

 Following Worship – Coffee Hour

 We love our coffee and we love socializing!
-After worship, we often gather outside or in the Fellowship Hall for coffee, snacks and – you guessed it – fellowship.
+After worship, we often gather outside or in the Fellowship Hall for coffee, snacks and conversation.
 Adults can often be found talking and kids can often be found playing together.
 We hope you will have a cup of coffee with us.